Killruddery House: History

-The estate is owned and occupied by the 15th Earl and Countess of Meath — John Anthony Brabazon and his wife Xenia.

-As of 2016, their son Anthony Brabazon (heir apparent to the Earl of Meath title) and his wife Fionnuala manage the house, gardens and farm, and also live in the house with their four children.
-The property is managed as a working farm with a variety of enterprises to earn the funds to maintain the estate and provide a living.
+As of the 21st century, the estate is owned and occupied by John Brabazon, 15th Earl of Meath and his wife Xenia.
+As of 2016, their son Anthony Brabazon (heir apparent to the Earl of Meath title) and his wife Fionnuala manage the house, gardens and farm, and also live in the house with their own children.
+The property is managed as a working farm with a number of enterprises used to earn the funds to maintain the estate and provide a living.
 They operate tours, events, sports, horse riding, festivals, concerts, filming location rentals, farmers market, cafe, and weddings.
-The working farm produces food for the events and café with the goal being 100% farm-to-fork.
+The working farm produces food for the events and café.

-The estate has been used as a filming location for a number of films and television mini-series including My Left Foot, Far and Away, Angela's Ashes, Camelot and The Tudors.
-Into the Badlands, The Turning, Fate: The Winx Saga, and Irish Wish were also partially filmed there.

 Killruddery's gardens have also been host to the Groove Festival, which launched in 2013.